openstack/manila-specs/specs/stein/share-network-multiple-subnets.rst

 network validation isolated from the API allowing for further enhancements instead of gating changes at the API layer.

-There is no end user notification today when the creation of a share fails because network information in the share network is not valid.
-The share is set to ``error`` state and the failure is logged in the share manager logs.
-If and when the asynchronous user messages feature [5] is available in manila, we can enhance the share network validation.

 In other words, to minimize the performance impact, no further validation of network information at the API is recommended by the design introduced in this spec.